-Recently, we wrote an article on why MVP’s (Minimum Viable Products) are the best route to startup success, but in this article we will go into the actual development of an MVP.
-Since your MVP is specifically there to validate your startup concept and to discover what your target audience wants from a product and/or service like yours without investing too much money, it is important to go about this intelligently.
-Therefore, we have accumulated successful MVP guidelines to help you during your own MVP development.
+In our previous article we explained why MVPs (Minimum Viable Products) are the best route to startup success.
+In this article we will go into the details of actually developing your own MVP.
+An MVP you develop to validate your startup concept and to discover what your target audience wants from a product and/or service like yours.
+Also, you don't want to invest too much money, so it is essential to go about it intelligently.
+For this article, we accumulated the most important guidelines to help you to develop your own MVP.

 Almost half of the startups are failing because their target audience doesn’t see the added value in it.
 Effective ways to deduce your target audience’s perception of added value are: